-Sage: story of a virtuous evergreen plant
+Sage: history of a virtuous evergreen plant

 The plant